-* Reding urges EU states to back tighter data protection rules
+* Reding urges EU states to back tighter data protection

 * Justice commissioner warns US "safe harbour" deal at risk